LIFE STORY

 But that situation gradually disappeared as Japanese claims to territory began to clash with Chinese claims.

-Japanese greed for territory is abnormal.
+Japan’s territorial greed is abnormal.

 The most spectacular example is Japan’s claim to Okinotorishima – two tiny coral rocks the size of a bed, 1,700 kms, south of Tokyo.